KopiasCsaba/ccp_audio_system_manual/for_technicians/settingup.md

 <img alt="" src="assets/reset/spl.jpg.png"  align="right" style="float:right" width="300">

-* It is powered by an adapter, turn on the socket for the adapter.
+1. It is powered by an adapter, turn on the socket for the adapter.
-* Turn it on following the handwritten numbers on the buttons.
+2. Turn it on following the handwritten numbers on the buttons.
-    * The two button marked "1"(one) need to be pressed together, until the "**n**" shows up on the screen.
+    1. The two button marked "1"(one) need to be pressed together, until the "**n**" shows up on the screen.
-    * Then wait until it finishes the initialization.
+    2. Then wait until it finishes the initial counting back (999,888,777...) and shows the volume in real time.
-    * Then press the button marked as 2.
+    3. Then press the button marked as 2.
-    * Then press the button marked as 3.
+    4. Then press the button marked as 3.
-* It should read "SLOW" and "C", as on the image.
+3. It should read "SLOW" and "C", as on the image.
-* Put it to the counter and watch it always.
+4. Put it to the counter and watch it always.
 <br clear="both" style="clear:both"/>